Life is full of decisions.

 Whether you’re new to campus or a graduating senior, these are a few things you should know before you take that shot:

-OSU is a DRY campus, so if you choose to drink off campus, DO be SMART about it.
+Oklahoma State is a DRY campus, so if you choose to drink off-campus, make SMART choices.

-- Those of you under 21 DON’T get to “choose” the off-campus option.
+Those under 21 DON’T get to “choose” the off-campus option.
 But there are plenty of things to do around Stillwater.

 Signs of Alcohol Poisoning